mollyj13/Articles/Articles.md

 ##Quiz
 ###Choose the correct answer for the following questions:
-*The* Switzerland is in Europe.
-**The
-No The**

->
-The- Switzerland is a country and it’s also a proper noun so it doesn’t need an article.
->

-.

->
-No The!
-Because Switzerland is a proper noun and a country it doesn’t need an article.
->

-I like to visit my the uncle.
-**The
-No The**

->
-The- Your uncle belongs to you (also known as a “possessive”), he doesn’t need an article, we already know that he is yours.
->

-.

->
-No The.
-Here, your uncle belongs to you (also known as a “possessive”), he doesn’t need an article, we already know that he is yours.
->

-I like to visit an uncle of mine.
-**An
-No An**

->
->An.
-Yes!
-Very good.
-You are saying that you have more than one uncle but the listener doesn’t know which one, so you need an indefinite article.

-.

->
->No An- “I like to visit an uncle of mine.”
-You are saying that you have more than one uncle but the listener doesn’t know which one, so you need an indefinite article.

 It’s good car.
 OR It’s a good car.
 **It's good car.
 It's a good car.**